×

 Instructions

-• In a medium bowl, add the dry ingredients: almond flour, coconut flour, xanthan gum, baking powder, a pinch of salt, and spices.
+• In a medium-sized bowl, combine the dry ingredients for the cupcakes: almond flour, coconut flour, xanthan gum (if using), baking powder, a pinch of salt, ground ginger, ground cinnamon, ground nutmeg, and ground cloves.
+Mix them well to ensure even distribution.

-• In a different bowl, add the eggs, heavy cream, sweetener, and vanilla extract.
-Using a mixer, mix for 2-3 minutes or until the eggs look frothy.
+• In a separate bowl, add the wet ingredients for the cupcakes: eggs, heavy cream, sweetener, and vanilla extract.
+Use an electric mixer to blend these ingredients for 2-3 minutes or until the mixture becomes frothy.

 • Allow the cupcakes to cool completely, then fill a piping bag with frosting.
 On top of each cupcake, make some cute swirls.